RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/index.md

 ## B. The Project

-The objective of this experiment is to validate the drop accuracy and consistency of a UR5 robot arm in a lab environment.
-This project will help investigate the impact of varying release heights, grip configurations, and object characteristics on drop accuracy.
+The objective of this experiment is to validate the stiffness and porjectile of the ankle of a pogo stick type model in a lab environment.
+This project will help investigate the impact of varying release heights, release angle, and object characteristics which will be used to establish parameters and compare to the simulations.

 ## C. Research Question